Did you know you can get your local library or school or university library to get my books? ANY of my books? Even the digital versions?

 Also if you want to teach with the Finishing School books, there are FREE downloads to help on my website:

-Want more on libraries from the author perspective?
+Want more on libraries?

 - Overdrive vs Libby: Which Will Serve You Best?